Read The Future of Wallets Report Now Available Here

 For ICRC1 integrations

 ICP integration and ICRC1 are pretty similar.
-However some differences can be observed when it comes to building a transaction
+However some differences can be observed when it comes to building a transaction.

-Setup your ICRC1 Rosetta node
+Set up an ICRC1 Rosetta node

 Just like ICP, when you want to connect a specific ICRC1 ledger, you will need to set up a rosetta node that will connect to this ledger.
 It’s still as simple as the ICP one.
 You can follow this documentation for a step-by-step guide on how to get it up and running.

-Prepare your transaction
+Prepare a transaction

 Again, it’s pretty similar to the ICP process.
 We still need to use construction/payloads, with the same metadata (i.e. network_identifier, public_key, operations) but with some differences: